Olila-png/YELLOW/README.md

 "YELLOW HOME.html" is for the Home page
 "YELLOW SHOP.html" is for the Shop page

-Submitted by: Olila, Camlian, Mercano
+Submitted by: Olila, Camlian, Mercano (from a307)